Skip to content

 If you manufacture your own products, you have an obligation under Australian consumer law to ensure that the products you supply are not defective or faulty.
 Failing to do so may also breach your franchise agreement with franchisees.

-As the franchisor, it is in your interest to provide your franchisees with good quality products.
+As the franchisor, it is in your interest to provide your franchisees with good-quality products.
 You should ensure that either you or your approved suppliers give franchisees the products they need to run a successful business.

-If you are unable to provide a sufficient quality and quantity of products to your franchisees as your business grows, you may need to find another approach.
+If you are unable to provide sufficient quality and quantity of products to your franchisees as your business grows, you may need to find another approach.

 Impacting Competition Through Third Line Forcing